mwbowers/mwbowers.github.io/concepts/architecture/qsys-job.md

 ## ASNA.QSys Interactive Job

-**ASNA Monarch Nomad** is a framework to allow RPG-like Applications to run on ASP.NET 5, which is based on Web technology.
+**ASNA Monarch Base** is a framework to allow RPG-like Applications to run on ASP.NET 5, which is based on Web technology.

 The ASNA.QSys Interactive Job specialized for Web, is conveniently named `WebJob`, or fully qualified: